neuralmagic/deepsparse/src/deepsparse/yolo/README.md

 Also, check out our [Benchmarking tutorial](https://github.com/neuralmagic/deepsparse/tree/main/src/deepsparse/benchmark)!

 ## Tutorials:
-For a deeper dive into using transformers within the Neural Magic ecosystem, refer to the detailed tutorials on our [website](https://neuralmagic.com/use-cases/#computervision).
+For a deeper dive into using YOLOv5 within the Neural Magic ecosystem, refer to the detailed tutorials on our [website](https://neuralmagic.com/use-cases/#computervision).

 ## Support
 For Neural Magic Support, sign up or log in to our [Deep Sparse Community Slack](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-q1a1cnvo-YBoICSIw3L1dmQpjBeDurQ).
 Bugs, feature requests, or additional questions can also be posted to our [GitHub Issue Queue](https://github.com/neuralmagic/deepsparse/issues).